-Lemor is an Emmy-Award winning journalist, joining NEWS 8’s evening team after covering politics for CBS News in California’s Capitol.
-Prior to her work in Sacramento, Lemor worked at the CBS affiliate in the state’s agriculture Capitol, Fresno.
-That’s where she reported on everything from the region’s farm production to the local woodworker making toys for sick children (a story that won Lemor her first Emmy).
-She had come a long way since covering the snow in her first news market, Reno NV. where she broke her first big story about a county employee embezzling millions of dollars from taxpayers- just as the recession hit.
+Lemor is an Emmy-Award winning journalist, joining NEWS 8’s evening team after covering politics for CBS News in California’s Capital.
+Prior to her work in Sacramento, Lemor worked at the CBS affiliate in the state’s agriculture Capital, Fresno.
+That’s where she reported on everything from the region’s farm production to a local woodworker making toys for sick children (a story that won Lemor her first Emmy!).
+She had come a long way since covering the snow in her first news market, Reno, NV.
+But it’s also where she broke her first big story about a county employee embezzling millions of dollars from taxpayers just as the recession hit.
 It was an exciting accomplishment for an amateur reporter just out of college.

 Lemor is a proud Bruin!
 She graduated from UCLA with a degree in political science and a minor in media.
 When she wasn’t in class, Lemor worked as a production assistant at L.A.’s duopoly - KCBS2/KCAL9 News.
-When she wasn’t collating scripts, she was digging for stories as a reporter for the college news station: Bruin News 29.
-That’s where she landed her first-ever interview with, of all people, a Jewish Soviet Dissident named Natan Sharansky.
+When she wasn’t collating scripts, she was digging up stories as a reporter for the college news station, Bruin News 29.
+That’s where she landed her first-ever interview with Jewish Soviet Dissident Natan Sharansky.

 Lemor was born in West Hills, California as the youngest of five children.
 As the daughter of a Rabbi, she says, “I wanted to set out on a life path that involved giving back to the community.
 Becoming a reporter allowed me to get to know communities of all walks of life and find meaning in sharing their stories.”